Categories

 Of course!
 You may have two support person in labour (plus a doula if desired).
 If these people have symptoms, have been instructed to self-isolate or have tested positive for COVID-19 you will need to find an alternate support person.

 Are any of your doctors taking patients after pregnancy?
-Unfortunately no. If you don’t have a family doctor, you will need to find one before your baby’s one month visit.
+No. If you don’t have a family doctor, you will need to find one before your baby’s one month visit.
 GP Link may be able to assist you in finding a family doctor on the North Shore.

-Does our group do house visits after delivery?
+Does our group do home visits after delivery?
 We do not.
-There are public health nurses that will contact you postpartum and they can do house visits.
+Public health nurses will contact you postpartum and they can do home visits.
+Canopy Midwives & Vera Berard may also be able to provide postpartum only services for you (which includes home visits).

 Are we a group of OB specialists?
 We are family doctors that do prenatal care for patients who are low risk: please ask your doctor or walk-in clinic to refer you to a OB Specialists if needed.

-I am over 35 years old – am I considered high risk?
-No. If there’s any concern that requires further consultation with a specialist, we will contact them.
-Is 40+ considered high risk?
-No. If you do not have other health concerns that make you a higher risk, then we can do your prenatal care
+I am over 40 years old – am I considered high risk?
+No. If you do not have other health concerns that make you a higher risk, then we can do your prenatal care.
+If there’s any concern that requires further consultation with a specialist, we will contact them.

 I’m having twins – can I still be seen by LGMC?
 Congrats!
-No, you will need to be referred to an OB specialist for your prenatal care.
+No, you will need to be referred to an OB specialist.

 I want to have a C-section.
 What do I need to do?
-Once you get to 30 weeks of pregnancy, you will be referred to an OB specialist discussion.
-If you decide to do a c-section, we assist the specialist during delivery and do postpartum care.
+Once you get to 26-30 weeks of pregnancy, you will be referred to an OB specialist to discuss C-section.
+If you decide to do a c-section, we assist the specialist during delivery and do the remainder of your prenatal & postpartum care.

 Can I have both LGMC and a midwife?
 No – you can only have one prenatal care provider.
 If you decide to transfer care, please let us know so we can cancel your upcoming appointments.

 Do I choose which doctor to deliver?
-No – our group works as a team, with one doctor in clinic and one doctor on-call.
+No – our group works as a team, taking turns to be on call.
 Whoever is on-call when you’re in labour will help you deliver your baby.

 We are happy to answer any and all additional questions during your first appointment.